VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 title: "Why did I pay to go to college?"
 slug: "whydidipay"
 author: "Vega Deftwing"
-date: 2021-03-19
+date: 2021-03-22
-draft: true
+draft: false
 ---

-**THIS PAGE IS A DRAFT.**

 ![](https://upload.wikimedia.org/wikipedia/commons/a/ac/Nebraska_Union.jpg)

 {{< attribution >}}

-ensign_beedrill, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons
+The Nebraska Union at UNL, photo by ensign_beedrill, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons

 {{< /attribution >}}

-I am currently a student at the University of Nebraska - Lincoln, where I study Computer and Electrical Engineering (dual major).
-I have a serious passion for both of these subjects, which is why I am so incredibly frustrated at how negative my experience at UNL has been, especially in the classes the directly relate to my major.
+I am currently a student at the University of Nebraska - Lincoln, where I study Computer and Electrical Engineering as a dual major.
+I have a serious passion for both of these subjects, which is why I am so incredibly frustrated at how negative my experience at UNL has been, especially in the classes that directly relate to my major.
 This frustration is a large part of why I started OpGuides, so I thought I'd share it with the world.

-{{< tip >}}

 This article's purpose is highlight the shortcomings of my college experience.
 While I am going to try to summarize each semester, there is no way I can possibly capture all of my daily struggles and frustrations or possibly mention all the great people that have helped me along the way.
 Nor can I possibly put into words the value of the friendships I have made, the joy that I've had at some university hosted events, and some of the amazing benefits that come with college that are not academic.
 I also can't fully provide context about what was going on in my life or what personal achievements or projects I was working on at any given time.
 This is a huge span of time to try to sum up.

-{{< /tip >}}
+Despite this, I hope their are some nuggets of wisdom you can extract.
+I've tried to pre-bake these nuggets for you as much as I could, if you don't want the full story, you can jump straight the bulleted list of conclusions at the bottom of the page.

 {{< tip >}}